Competition & Conflict

 The climax of any competition is of course the victory of the winner.
 Everyone knows what the opposite of a winner is, and competitions usually produce lots of them, too.
 There are far too many bright, aspiring pianists for whom these events prove to be a truly crushing experience.

 Mitigating this perhaps, multiple medals and accolades are sometimes awarded.
 But when players are divided up into good, better and best, they have still fundamentally been divided.
-Ironically, professional success actually depends on forming creative partnerships with others.

 Damaged souls

-Around the world, even beginners are encouraged to compete against each other, and from a very young age.
-Their parents and teachers enter them for local, regional, and national competitions, and often these are characterised by their rather arcane, ritualistic settings.
+Around the world, even young beginners are taught to compete against each other, and from a very young age.
+Their parents and teachers enter them for school and local ‘Music Festivals’, regional and (“when ready”) national competitions, all instilling an indelible sense that sharing music in performance is fundamentally competitive in nature.

-Ushers in drab uniforms escort players to their place, where they await their turn to play for a small, nervous audience of parents, presided over by a judge behind a large desk, scribbling criticisms on a form that will soon be announced to the entire audience.
-It’s a strange, intimidating, and fundamentally inappropriate introduction to the potential of live music.
+Making matters still worse, these events are very often characterised by their rather arcane, ritualistic settings.
+Ushers in drab uniforms escort players to their place, where they await their turn to play for a small, nervous audience of parents, presided over by a judge behind a large desk, scribbling criticisms on a form that will soon be presented publicly to the entire audience.

 With more creative thinking, collaboration, and compassion, we could do and be so much better.
 But some will object: surely competition is natural, part of the real world that children should be rigorously prepared for?